dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

       n++
   }
 ```
-As with the other forms of range loop, we can omit the variables we don’t need:
+As with the other forms of range loop, we can omit the variables we don't need:
 ```go
   n := 0
   for range s {